core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-   * Optionally, 'pub_key_enc', with value the encoding of the public keys used in the OSCORE group, encoded as a CBOR integer.
+   * Optionally, 'cred_fmt', with value the format of the authentication credentials used in the OSCORE group, encoded as a CBOR integer.
 The value is taken from the 'Label' column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
-Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

-      At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+      At the time of writing this specification, acceptable formats of authentication crediantials are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further encodings may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.

         \[ As to CWTs and unprotected CWT claim sets, there is a pending registration requested by draft-ietf-lake-edhoc. \]